 The PPE Pathways Minor requires 18 credit hours to be obtained from the PPE Gateway Course, the PPE Capstone Course, and four elective courses that include one applied area course.

-Here is the official Checksheet of the PPE Pathways Minor and a more detailed description of the degree requirements.
+Here is (i) the official Checksheet of the PPE Pathways Minor, (ii) flyer, (iii) and a more detailed description of the Pathways components of the minor on the website of the Office for General Education.